 - Alternatively, when alcohol is used on a daily basis (chronically) enzyme levels can be “induced”.
-This means the drug is being broken down more quickly in the body and the levels of antibiotic in the blood may decrease.
+This means the drug is being broken down more quickly in the body and the levels of antibiotics in the blood may decrease.
 Your infection may not be cured and antibiotic resistance may occur, too.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.